 French, natural wine bar with smaller bites.

-Small coffee spot turning into wine bar.
+Small coffee spot and wine bar.

 Kumano Winehouse クマノワインハウ

 Cozy natural wine bar with small plates that change daily.

 Weekenders Coffee Roastery

 A beautiful setting for coffee.
 They are masters of their craft and are selecting coffee for noma.